CEQA Review, Uncategorized|

 More substantive changes under the proposed ordinance include:

-- Allowing up to eight detached ADUs on lots with existing multifamily dwellings, consistent with SB 1211.
+• Allowing up to eight detached ADUs on lots with existing multifamily dwellings, consistent with SB 1211.

-- Removing unit size caps for ADUs on multifamily properties and exempting certain conversions from size limitations.
+• Removing unit size caps for ADUs on multifamily properties and exempting certain conversions from size limitations.

 Regarding height, the ordinance includes revisions to clarify and refine allowable limits in accordance with HCD guidance.
 Detached ADUs would continue to be limited to 20 feet in height, but could be approved up to 25 feet through a minor site development permit if they meet conditions related to consistency with the primary structure or local development standards.
 Attached ADUs are proposed to be permitted up to 25 feet or the maximum height allowed by the applicable zoning district, whichever is greater.
 This would not constitute a new entitlement, as the height limits for all applicable zoning districts already exceed 25 feet.
-The ordinance also proposes confirming that ADUs constructed above garages, whether attached or detached, may reach the greater of 25 feet or the zoning district’s maximum height.
+The ordinance also proposes confirming that ADUs constructed above garages, whether attached or detached, may reach 25 feet or the zoning district’s maximum height.
 Previous language clarified that ADUs may exceed the height of the primary residence.

 For JADUs, the updates include proposed corrections to permit processing timelines, revised deed restriction language, and confirmation that separate utility impact fees would not apply when a JADU is constructed independently of a new single-family dwelling.